tmr232/twitto/README.md

     3. Groups (/typeahead/groups)
 * Figure out the way to do this in the database (which models and what should be the indexes).

+## Student Pages
+* Customize Student Pages to contain stuff like:
+    * Requests
+    * Punishments
+    * Stuff to keep track of (like difficulty in some areas and such)
 ## Frontend